AriFordsham/GHCWiki/ghc-kinds/kind-inference.md

 Combine (BASELINE), for the CUSK stuff, with (PARGEN) for type with partial kind signatures.

 ## Type signatures

+**Richard:** I'm not sure what the upshot of this section is.
+In type signatures, it feels like we're using an algorithm other than (BASELINE), because polymorphic recursion on kinds works just fine without *any* mention of kind variables.
+I suppose this is because the body of a function is considered outside of its type signature's SCC and is not considered when doing kind inference.
+Given that recursion *in a type signature* is not possible (we can't mention terms in types), I can't quite figure out what differentiates the strategies in type signatures. **End Richard**

 Another place that we currently (i.e. using (BASELINE)) do kind generalisation is in *type signatures*.
 If you write